GavynBryan/SimplePointers/README.md

 > 10 resides at 0031FC54
 > But now, 0031FC54 is 30!

 Notice how we changed the value of \*pointer without touching it!
-The &ampersand contains the memory addressis called the "reference".
+The &ampersand contains the memory address and is called the "reference".
 The reference is what "feeds" the pointer the information it needs to retain the original information.
 The pointer *points* to the value of the memory address.
 Pointers are useful for referencing the original instance of something without making any copies in the memory.
 If you were to strip the pointers from this example, "pointer" would have retained the old value of 10, while "number" increases to 30.
 I called the constructor for the pointer variable to demonstrate that references are usually passed through arguments.

 But raw pointer usage tends to be a bit outdated.
 C++ has been updated with features that free us from (most of) the stress of managing memory addresses manually.
 Let's take a look at smart pointers.